Ethiopia to begin 'final phase' of offensive in Tigray region, says PM | Law-Order

 Ethiopia to begin 'final phase' of offensive in Tigray region, says PM

-The Ethiopian military will begin the "final phase" of an offensive in the rebellious northern Tigray region, Prime Minister Abiy Ahmed said in a statement on Thursday, hours after an ultimatum for Tigray forces to surrender expired.
+The Ethiopian military will begin the "final phase" of an offensive in the rebellious northern Tigray region, Prime Minister Abiy Ahmed said on Thursday, hours after an ultimatum for Tigray forces to surrender expired.

+The government gave the Tigray People's Liberation Front (TPLF) 72 hours on Sunday to lay down their arms or face an assault on Mekelle, the regional capital city of 500,000 people.
+Reuters was not immediately able to reach the TPLF forces for comment.
+Claims by all sides have been impossible to verify because phone and internet connections to the region are down and access to the area is tightly controlled.

 - READ MORE ON: